zoldello/fencing/README.rst

  - I did not do much work to make the code compatible with python 3.
 This is something I would deem essential normally.

+ - My result is a local solution (a correct solution from among many) rather than a global solution (guarantee to always be the best answer.)
+I could of had used techniques like looking at total combined skilled and mixing players to try to get all combined skills acrossed pools to be more balanced.
+However, as per the requirements, it seems to be that a global solution along with associated complexity would not add any more value than a local one.
+So, this was not pursued in this iteration

 ============
 Questions